 Teaching is divided between the Faculty and the College.
 Lectures, normally given in the morning, are provided by the Faculty.
 Students attend lectures with Economics students from all the Cambridge Colleges so numbers attending lectures often exceed 150.
 Supervisions, normally in groups of three to four students, are provided by the College and give students the opportunity to discuss topics with experts in the field.
 You are normally expected to submit written work in advance of each supervision.
 There are two or three supervisions a week, so the pace is tough!
 You can read more about the teaching on the how you are taught page.

-Having just finished the first year, Viv wrote about her experiences of studying Economics, including what attracted her to the course, the transition from school, supervisions and lectures, balancing the workload with extra-curricular activities, and the community at King's.
-This is well worth reading to get a sense of what studying Economics at King's is really like.
+Viv (pictured) and Sebastian have written about their experiences of studying Economics, including what attracted them to the course, the transition from school, supervisions and lectures, balancing the workload with extra-curricular activities, and the community at King's.
+These accounts are well worth reading to get a sense of what studying Economics at King's is really like.

 Fellows in Economics

 Aytek Erdil (Lecturer at the Faculty of Economics and Director of Studies).
-His research interests are micreconomic theory and market design.
+His research interests are microeconomic theory and market design.

 Elisa Faraglia (Lecturer at the Faculty of Economics and Director of Studies).
 She is interested in macroeconomics, fiscal policy, debt management, monetary economics and labour.